abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ## **Vectorization**

-!!!
-Info ""
 Instead of executing operations on individual array items, one at a time, your code is much more efficient if you try to stick to array operations.
 This is called *vectorization*.
 This way, you can benefit from NumPy's many optimizations.

 For example, let's say we want to generate a 768x1024 array based on the formula $sin(xy/40.5)$.
 A **bad** option would be to do the math in python using nested loops:

 ```py
 import math